First Measurement of Charged Current Muon Neutrino-Induced $K^+$ Production on Argon using the MicroBooNE Detector

-Particle trajectories and interactions within the detector are simulated using GEANT4 \cite{AGOSTINELLI2003250}, which models particle propagation in the detector.
+Particle trajectories and interactions within the detector are simulated using GEANT4 v4\_10\_3\_p03c using the QGSP\_BERT hadron physics list \cite{AGOSTINELLI2003250, 1610988, ALLISON2016186}, which models particle propagation in the detector.
 Simulated neutrino interactions are overlayed with data events collected using an unbiased trigger that operates in anti-coincidence with the beam, enabling data-driven modeling of cosmic ray and detector noise.
 Both simulation and data reconstruction use the Pandora framework \cite{pandora}, which uses a multi-algorithm approach to pattern recognition and event reconstruction in LArTPCs.
-Pandora creates clusters from wire hits, identifies the neutrino vertex, matches clusters across wire planes to form 3D objects, classifies reconstructed particles as tracks or showers, and establishes particle hierarchies.
+Pandora creates clusters from wire hits, identifies the neutrino vertex, matches clusters across wire planes to form 3D objects, classifies reconstructed particles as tracks or showers, and establishes particle hierarchies by identifying parent-daughter relationships among particles.

 Before performing a dedicated selection for $K^{+}$ production signal events, a pre-selection is applied as follows: (1) events must pass a CC inclusive filter which isolates CC neutrino interactions by identifying the presence of an outgoing muon from the vertex of a neutrino interaction \cite{MicroBooNE:2019nio}, (2) all reconstructed tracks in an event must originate within a 2.4 m × 2.1 m × 9.8 m fiducial volume centered inside the MicroBooNE TPC, and (3) the daughter track (defined as a track connected to the endpoint of one primary signal track candidate) should stop at least 5 cm away from any of the physical edges of the TPC to ensure containment.